 I believe travel writers share their thoughts, advice, and experiences with audiences to ease the all-too-familiar urge to travel.
 People can escape through reading about adventure, too.
 People who have dromomania may find travel writing as a helpful tool for when they cannot escape their everyday life to travel.

 Travel writers/bloggers/vloggers and any other source of media have found their niche by sharing their own experience with an audience who wishes to have similar travels.
 Not for the sake of making them jealous, but for the sheer enjoyment of storytelling.
-Interestingly, travel writing has grown more popular over the years because of people who follow the Instagram and Twitter travellers, who attract viewers with their appealing pictures and selfies.
+Interestingly, travel writing is important in that it has grown more popular over the years because of people who follow the Instagram and Twitter travellers, who attract viewers with their appealing pictures and selfies.
 These people are only acting as half the travellers they could be if they would focus on seeing what is right in front of them instead of taking the perfect picture.

 Personally, this is what I strive for in my time as any type of writer.
 I would never want to pose as someone who has the best travel experiences, but instead have realistic ones and be able to share my raw and true encounters with traveling.
 The idea of blogging my traveling has always been interesting and exciting to me.
 I cannot promise I’ll be as good as Patrick Leigh Fermor, but I will sure as hell try!